ARM-software/ebbr/source/chapter2-uefi.rst

    * - ``/chosen/stdout-path``
      - This Property is required.
 It is necessary for console output.
        ([DTSPEC]_ § 3.5)
+   * - ``/chosen/efivarfile``
+     - This Property is required when the EFI Variables are stored in a file as detailed in section :ref:`section-efi-vars-file-format`.

 The DTB must be contained in memory of type `EfiACPIReclaimMemory`.
 `EfiACPIReclaimMemory` was chosen to match the recommendation for ACPI